saikiran123456/Project-YouTube-Review-Analysis-Product_Built/README.md

 YouTube Channel and Review Analysis

 ### Problem Statement
-As we all know the importance of maintaining consistency in any industry is difficult.
-And every organisation maintains a certain method of reaching the public to know if the service provided by them is acceptable?

-So, in the present generation every company/Organisation holds a social media account.
-Now we will develop a sort of application which can help different customers to know the customer's interest, which is very important nowadays.

-As a Data scientist, I will analyse the data available in YouTube to help our clients in different ways.
+As we all know, maintaining consistency in any industry is complex.
+And every organization maintains a certain method of reaching the public to know if their service is acceptable.
+So, in the present generation, every company/Organisation holds a social media account.
+Now we will develop a sort of application which can help different customers to know the customer's interests, which is very important nowadays.
+As a Data scientist, I will analyze the data available on YouTube to help our clients in different ways.

-Here, I have created a robust system product that Automates the process of Data Collection from Source, EDA, Data Preprocessing, Feature Engineering, and deployment :Displaying Dashboard(with multiple Visuals to see the insights)
+Here, I have created a robust system product that Automates the process of Data Collection from Source, EDA, Data Preprocessing, Feature Engineering, and deployment: Displaying a Dashboard(with multiple Visuals to see the insights)

-Extensive Research and Development has been put in this project by me, Several Changes have been re-made to make this Entire Pipeline!
+Extensive Research and Development have been put into this project by me, Several Changes have been re-made to make this Entire Pipeline!

 ### My Project Architecture:
 ![image](https://user-images.githubusercontent.com/37768258/205456811-3b5ed4d8-c7ae-4dc3-8f23-3897605a0992.png)